guertinlab/Nascent_RNA_Methods/README.md

 `fastq_pair` : outputs only sequence reads that have a matched paired end read and a separates unpaired reads. https://github.com/linsalrob/fastq-pair

-`FLASH` : merges paired end reads by detectign overlap. https://ccb.jhu.edu/software/FLASH/
+`FLASH` : merges paired end reads by detecting overlapping sequence. https://ccb.jhu.edu/software/FLASH/

-`fqdedup` : remove duplicated sequences from FASTQ files. https://github.com/guertinlab/fqdedup
+`fqdedup` : removes duplicated sequences from FASTQ files with a small memory footprint. https://github.com/guertinlab/fqdedup

 `samtools` : a suite of tools for parsing and interfacing with high throughput sequencing data files. http://www.htslib.org